-- Energy processing which includes the mitochondria in all cells and chloroplasts in plants.
+- Energy processing includes the mitochondria in all cells and chloroplasts in plants.

-Except for lysosomes (which is not commonly found in plant cells) and centrosomes (organelles containing the centrioles), the organelles in animal cells are also found in plant cells.
+Except for lysosomes (which are not commonly found in plant cells) and centrosomes (organelles containing the centrioles), the organelles in animal cells are also found in plant cells.

-Among structures that are present in plant cells that animal cells lack are the rigid, and a rather thick cell wall.
+Certain structures present in plant cells that animal cells lack are rigid and thick cell walls.
 This cell wall is made of cellulose which makes it chemically different from the cell wall of a prokaryotic cell.

 Eukaryotic cells also contain non-membranous structures as well, of particular note is the cytoskeleton which is composed of different protein fibers that extend throughout the cell.
 Another example is ribosomes which can be found free in the cytosol as well as attached to certain membranes.

-Cells are unique between organisms–from the way their surfaces are structured to the way they interact with each other.
+Cells are unique among organisms–from the way their surfaces are structured to the way they interact with each other.
 Cell surfaces and junctions between cells will be the focus of our next article.